Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: Introduction

-The rest of the paper is organized as follows: First, we give a introduction for the system.
-Then, experiments on the task of automatic detection of cash-out fraud is presented and results from different perspectives are analyzed.
-Finally we conclude this paper.
+The rest of the paper is organized as follows: First, we give a detailed description of the whole system, in which the improvements of the specified deep forest model are addressed.
+Then, experiments on the task of automatic detection of cash-out fraud are presented and results from different perspectives are analyzed.
+Finally, we conclude this paper and discuss for future work.